aiven/aiven-docs/docs/products/clickhouse/howto/manage-databases-tables.md

 Creating databases in an Aiven for ClickHouse service can only be done via the Aiven platform; the `admin` user is not allowed to create databases directly for security and reliability reasons.
-However, you can create a new database through the web interface of [Aiven console](https://console.aiven.io/):
+However, you can create a database through the web interface of [Aiven console](https://console.aiven.io/):

 1. Log in to the [Aiven Console](https://console.aiven.io/), and select